galenlim/hackthebox-htb-writeups/remote.md

         DEPENDENCIES       : rpcss
         SERVICE_START_NAME : LocalSystem
 ```

+UsoSvc is the Update Orchestrator Service.
+It is a Windows service that downloads, installs, and verifies updates.
+Given that it arranges updates, it runs as `LocalSystem`.
+[Learn more about this CVE here.](https://www.nccgroup.trust/sg/about-us/newsroom-and-events/blogs/2019/november/cve-2019-1405-and-cve-2019-1322-elevation-to-system-via-the-upnp-device-host-service-and-the-update-orchestrator-service/)

+We have full access over a service that runs as system.
+Sounds fun?

 When exploiting weak service permissions, the **BINARY_PATH_NAME** is of particular interest to us.
 This is because this path is executed whenever the service is started.